 Top features

-- Past customer tracking.
+• Past customer tracking.
 Gem-E keeps track of your former customers even when they move to new companies.
-This helps you connect with people you already have a relationship with, whether they can be decision-makers or potential internal champions at their new roles.
+This helps you connect with people you already have a relationship with, whether they serve as decision-makers or potential internal champions at their new roles.

 Advantages of Gem-E

 Why pick Gem-E?
-Well, nobody can explain its advantages quite as well as its users.
+Its users explain its advantages best.

-- Natural writing.
-Grace from Smartling finds it to be an excellent writer, and says that "If every SDR could write messaging as good as Gem-E does, hitting quota would be a breeze."
+• Natural writing.
+Grace from Smartling finds it to be an excellent writer, and says that "If every SDR could write messaging as good as Gem-E does, they would hit quota with ease."

 Learn how Sendoso used AI and signals to scale outbound.